Clothing laws by country: International laws and customs and culture

 There are many specific circumstances where body parts have to be covered, often for safety or sanitary reasons.

 Australia

 In Australia, indecent exposure laws only refer to the genital area.
 However, many local councils impose their own rules, and have the power to ask topless people to leave an area.
-Additionally, women who go topless are sometimes slapped with more vague charges such as being a public nuisance, or offensive behaviour.
+Additionally, women who appear topless in public may be charged under broader public order offences, such as causing a public nuisance or engaging in offensive behaviour.

 On public beaches, local bylaws are not heavily enforced, and women can often sunbathe topless without issues.

 Breastfeeding in public is a legal right in Australia.
 Under the Sex Discrimination Act 1984, no business or service provider can discriminate against a breastfeeding woman.

 Bhutan

 Bhutanese law requires all Bhutanese government employees to wear the national dress at work and all citizens to wear the national dress while visiting schools and government offices.
 Certain colors of sashes are legally reserved for use by royalty or clergy.